- I am going to present a description of an aversive method I used to use.

-Although two quadrants are involved, this method is generally characterized as one of negative reinforcement since a specific behavior has increased: duration sitting.
-If we solely punished the dog for standing, standing could decrease, but there could still be “flaws” in the duration sitting, such as the dog lying down or rolling over.
+Although two quadrants are involved, this method is generally characterized as one of negative reinforcement since the dog is learning to sit to avoid pressure.
+As training progresses, it will take less and less pressure to get the dog to sit (typical of negative reinforcement).
+This progress can happen without a corresponding drop in the dog popping up out of the sit, in other words, that behavior may not be punished.
 Another common characteristic of negative reinforcement is duration of the aversive, and that is present here.
 The pressure continues until the dog sits; it’s not just a “zap” when the dog stands up.

 In the range of possible aversives, body pressure is fairly mild.
 It doesn’t hurt or generally startle the dog.
 There are no “tools” involved.
 No touching, yelling, or nagging.
 I was surprised when first told that this method was aversive.
 We don’t always think of it that way, and that’s part of my point.

 OK, it’s “Be careful time,” as my stepdad used to say.